pedroitan/bulkemail/docs/sqs_setup.md

    - SNS forwards these messages to your SQS queue
    - Your application processes messages from the queue at a controlled rate

+2. **Multi-layered Protection System**:
+   - **Layer 1 - SNS Direct Processing**: When `SNS_DIRECT_DISABLED=true`, incoming SNS webhooks return 200 OK immediately without processing
+   - **Layer 2 - Token Bucket Rate Limiter**: For direct processing, the rate limiter ensures only critical notifications (bounces, complaints) are processed immediately
+   - **Layer 3 - SQS Queue**: All notifications are stored in SQS for later processing at a controlled rate

-2. **Processing Rate Control**:
+3. **Processing Rate Control**:
    - Messages are processed in batches of 10 every minute
-   - Critical notifications (bounces, complaints) are still processed immediately
-   - Non-critical notifications (deliveries, opens, clicks) are processed from the queue
+   - Small delays (0.5 seconds) between processing each message
+   - Graceful error handling with automatic retries (messages stay in queue if processing fails)

-3. **Implementation Details**:
+4. **Implementation Details**:
    - A scheduled job runs every minute to process SQS messages
-   - The `/api/process-sqs-queue` endpoint can also be manually triggered
+   - The job runs as a module-level function to avoid APScheduler serialization issues
    - Messages are automatically deleted after successful processing
+   - Works alongside the synchronous email processing implemented for Render's free tier

 ## Testing the Setup